xkremento/Veil-API/README.md

 - `DELETE /api/friends/{friendEmail}` - Remove a friend

 ### Game Endpoints
-- `POST /api/games` - Create a new game
-- `GET /api/games/{gameId}` - Get game details
+- `GET /api/games/{gameId}` - Get game details (players can only view games they participated in)
 - `GET /api/games` - Get all games for current player
-- `GET /api/games/{gameId}/was-murderer` - Check if the authenticated player was the murderer in a specific game
+- `GET /api/games/{gameId}/was-murderer` - Check if the authenticated player was the murderer

 ### Admin Endpoints
 - `GET /api/admin/players/{email}` - Get details for any player